sunnysidedenver/regis_msds_practicum1/README.md

 The intent of the project is to visualize and understand trends in crime over this period of time.
 Is crime increase/decreasing over time, and in what neightborhoods?
 The project also seeks to understand if crime can be predicted using both multivariate regressions and time series forecasts.

-The entire project can be viewed in the Jupyter Notebook (.ipynb)
+The entire project can be viewed in the provided Jupyter Notebook (.ipynb) with the exception of the map shapefiles.
+These shapefiles will need to be viewed in a Geographic Information System, such as ArcGIS or QGIS (open source).
+Screen captures of these maps are included as a reference.
+A "shapefile" consists of three files (.shp, .shx, .dbf).
+All three must be loaded into a geodatabase in order to display the geographic layer properly.

 # THE DATA